sal55/langs/Compilertest2.md

 **Bytes/func** The size of the EXE divided by 100-10000 gives approx code bytes for the function.
 Some optimising compilers discard all but the one function that is called, hence the 6 bytes/function of gcc-opt, and the surprisingly fast compilation.
 No value shown for interpreters.

-**Runtime** This is testing compiler performance, not of the generate code, but this can be useful to see how effective different trade-offs can be.
+**Runtime** This is testing compiler performance, not of the generated code, but this can be useful to see how effective different trade-offs can be.
 The time is for one call of fannkuch(11), which should give a result of (556355, 51).

 **Klps** Thousands of lines/second compilation speed.
 Best shown (two values shown for DMD).
 Note that source file sizes vary (see below) so can only be roughly compared.